-PSP Swiss Property holds the cleaner structural position, with stability as the main driver and growth adding further support.
-Infrastrutture Wireless Italiane S.p.A still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+PSP Swiss Property holds the cleaner structural position, with stability as the main driver and valuation adding further support.
+Infrastrutture Wireless Italiane S.p.A does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup broadly confirms the structural lead — PSP Swiss Property holds the more constructive position.
 That puts structure and market broadly in agreement — PSP Swiss Property's lead looks more confirmed than conflicted.

 Both operate in: Real Estate Services